Written by Kate Hallewell

 Living in a cold home can have a detrimental effect on your health, especially if you are vulnerable.
 It is estimated that a total of 8.4 million people will be living in fuel poverty from April 2023.
 Fuel poverty is defined as someone having to spend more than 10% of their income on heating their home.
 This means many people are struggling to keep their homes warm and comfortable – leading to poor health outcomes as a result of living in cold conditions.

-Energy Company Obligation or ECO grants provide financial support for households who need help with insulation and other energy efficiency measures, so they can reduce their bills and stay warm during the colder weather.
-These grants help to bridge the gap between what people can afford, and what it costs to make those all-important energy improvements.
+The ECO4 grants help to bridge the gap between what people can afford and what it costs to make those all-important energy improvements.

 Health conditions that qualify for grants include: